 Hawks' Jaylen Morris: Out again Friday

-Morris (ankle) is listed as out for Friday's game against the 76ers.
+Morris (ankle) will remain out for Friday's matchup with the Wizards, KL Chouinard of ATLand29.com reports.

-Morris is still battling a sprained ankle and will be missing a ninth straight game because of it Friday.
-With less than two weeks left in the regular season, there's a chance he's shut down completely, though he'll still be evaluated on a game-to-game basis until the Hawks provide something more definitive.
+Morris has been out since mid-March and there's a growing possibility he doesn't get back on the floor with just two games left on the schedule following Friday's contest.
+Additional word on his availability should be updated again ahead of Sunday's game, though he'd likely need to take part in some sort of practice in order to be cleared for a return.

 More News